Vamsicse/DailyCodingProblemSolutions/README.md

 This problem was asked by Walmart Labs and Snapchat.

-Given a list of possibly overlapping intervals, return a new list of intervals where all overlapping intervals have been merged.
+Given a list of possibly overlapping intervals, return a new list of merged intervals.

 The input list is not necessarily ordered in any way.